ucdavis/cru-computing/collections/_helpdesk/virtual-lab-remote-desktop.markdown

    <li>On the "Enter your credentials" dialog, enter your UC Davis email address and password</li>
    <li>The Remote Desktop session will open and you will be able to use the remote Windows session.
        <ul>
-           <li>NOTE: During login, there may be a brief delay where only a black screen is visible.
+           <li><b>NOTE</b>: During login, there may be a brief delay where only a black screen is visible.
 Your session will load momentairly.</li>
        </ul>
    </li>
 </ol>